Introduction to the types of ganache in chocolate making

 Around 80 to 90% of the ganache’s shelf-life is determined by the formula that makes up its recipe.
 The recipe also includes the ratios of ingredients as well as a list of items you’ll need.
 Therefore, the list of raw material suppliers is provided.

 I am aggravated by this silly proportion of cream to chocolate.
 Many blog entries concentrate on this amount.
-This is baseless, since it depends on the type of chocolate and type of cream you have too.
-If you have a 55/60% cocoa chocolate and a 75/80% cocoa chocolate with similar amounts of cream, you will get two totally different ganaches.
+This is baseless since it depends on the type of chocolate and type of cream you have too.
+If you have 55/60% cocoa chocolate and 75/80% cocoa chocolate with similar amounts of cream, you will get two totally different ganaches.
 Because your 55/60% cocoa chocolate has more sugar and less cocoa butter (so fewer fats).
-Furthermore, the situation is same with the cream.
-If you have a 30% fat cream in one hand, and a 40% fat in another hand to make consistent ganache formula with similar proportions of cream to chocolate; again a completely disparate ganache will be obtained and its shelf life will be enormously changed.
-And inversement with the ratio chocolate to cream.
+Furthermore, the situation is the same with the cream.
+If you have a 30% fat cream in one hand and a 40% fat in another hand to make consistent ganache formula with similar proportions of cream to chocolate, again, a completely disparate ganache will be obtained, and its shelf life will be enormously changed.
+And inversement with the ratio of chocolate to cream.

-And vice versa with the ratio chocolate to cream, this is strictly the same 😉
+And vice versa with the ratio of chocolate to cream; this is strictly the same 😉

 – Chocolate ganache by type of chocolate (or cocoa)

-The most popular chocolates and cacao ingredients used in a ganache include dark chocolate, milk chocolate, white chocolate, semisweet chocolate, chocolate chips, quality chocolate, bittersweet chocolate, cocoa liquor, cocoa mass, cocoa paste, and cocoa powder.
+There is no specific chocolate for ganache.
+The most popular chocolates and cacao ingredients used in a ganache include dark chocolate, milk chocolate, white chocolate, couverture chocolate, semisweet chocolate, chocolate chips, quality chocolate, bittersweet chocolate, cocoa liquor, cocoa mass, cocoa paste, and cocoa powder.
+The quality, origin, and process of the ingredients will determine the richness of the chocolate flavor in your basic chocolate ganache.

 Can we include Dulcey, this blond chocolate (from Valrhona), and the Pink chocolate Ruby (from Callebaut) chocolates?
 That’s a good question.
 Yes, if you consider them as chocolate couverture.
 Of course, you can combine several chocolates at the same time.
 It will also interact with.
 You need to recognize that these chocolates contain a great deal of sugar which does not benefit an excellent quality ganache.
 They are often sweeter than the white chocolate ganache.